ernest03011/learning-plan/README.md

 ## 5. Goals & Next Steps

-1. **Solidify Full Stack Development Skills**: Achieve deeper proficiency in Javascript(Vuejs) and PHP (Laravel) and continue exploring WordPress, Docker, CI/CD, and API design.
+1. **Solidify Full Stack Development Skills**: Achieve deeper proficiency in Javascript(React.js, Astro.js) and Node.js / PHP and continue exploring Docker, CI/CD, and API design.
 2. **Pair Programming & Mentorship**: Actively seeking a mentor or partner to exchange knowledge, review code, and tackle larger projects together.
 3. **Documentation & Reflection**: After each project, planning to write a retrospective on challenges, successes, and lessons learned.